 After the bankruptcy process is concluded, obtain copies of your credit report from the three main credit bureaus: Experian, Equifax, and Transunion.
 Meticulously scrutinize each credit report to ensure its accuracy.

 Your credit score may be low after your bankruptcy, but you can probably still obtain some types of credit.
 Your best option may be to obtain a secured credit card through your bank.

 Make small, regular purchases with that card, and pay for those purchases in full each month.
 Over time, the proper use of a secured credit card can help you improve your credit score and prove to lenders that you are handling credit responsibly.

 A small installment loan – like a car loan or a personal loan – obtained with a co-signers agreement can also help you rebuild your credit, provided that you make the payments on time and in full each month.

 After a bankruptcy, vigilance about your spending is imperative.
 Even if you’ve never prepared or followed a budget, you’ll need to start.
 A budget can help you avoid unnecessary debt and manage your cash flow.

 After you obtain new credit, spend within your means.
 Only incur a debt that you will be able to pay off responsibly.
 Keep track of your credit card use and obtain regular credit reports.
-After the bankruptcy process is complete, it is only a matter of time until you can reestablish your credit.
+After the bankruptcy process is complete, it is only a matter of time before you can reestablish your credit.